hannahclauson/health-agreements/attack-plan.md

   - add mixpanel / GA
 - Setup polling data (##est 1 day)
   - crawl/save/hash all agreements so we can track changes + alert when info may be out of date
+  - probably want to separate download of html from extracting corpus
+    - that way the content selector / normalization can always be updated independently
   - New model: Document
     - URL
     - poll date